WHAT IS A CO-OPERATIVE?

 It’s a different way of doing business.
 A co-operative is a jointly owned and democratically controlled enterprise that meets the common economic, social and cultural needs of its members.
 Members can be any group of people – customers, employees or residents – or organizations.

 Co-operatives play a significant role in Canada, with one study stating the co-operative sector contributes over $50 billion to the economy and supports over 600,000 jobs.

 - INFOGRAPHIC: The Economic Impact of Co-operatives in Canada

 There are different co-operatives in different industries around the world.
 In spite of these differences, there exists a common co-operative identity that the International Co-operative Alliance has summarized in seven principles shared by co-operatives globally:

 - Voluntary and Open Membership

 - Concern for Community

 Federated Co-operatives Limited is a co-operative.
-It is owned by over 200 independent retail co-operatives in Western Canada, which are in turn owned by more than 1.8 million individuals.
+It is owned by more than 190 independent retail co-operatives in Western Canada, which are in turn owned by more than 1.8 million individuals.

 FCL shares its success with members by distributing a portion of profits as an allocation based on patronage, which is the value of products and services purchased by a member.
 A patronage allocation is equity, essentially an investment or shares in the company, which the co-operative may pay back in cash (share redemption).